rmsk2/rustpwman/README.md

 - At the moment I do not attempt to overwrite memory that holds sensitive information when `rustpwman` is closed.
 This may be a problem when `rustpwman` is used in an environment where an attacker can gain access to memory previously used by `rustpwman`, i.e. when sharing a machine with an attacker.
 - When the list of entries changes (after an add or delete) it may be possible that the entry selected after the change is not visible in the `ScrollView` on the left.
 I was not successfull in forcing cursive to scroll to the newly selected entry.
 This is most probably my fault and meanwhile an appropriate warning dialog is displayed.
 - I am fairly new to Rust.
 I guess it shows in the code.
-- On a MacBook Air 2018 using the touchpad to click elements in the TUI does not work.
-The problem does not manifest itself when using a mouse.
-Using the touchpad seems to work though on other models.
-I unfortunately have no idea why this happens.
 - On MacOS using the mouse scroll wheel or the Page Up/Down keys to select an entry confuses cursive.
 This does not happen on Linux or Windows.
 - On Windows a spurious Escape sequence `ESC[?1002l` is printed to stdout when the TUI application stops.
 This does not happen on Linux or MacOS.
 By piping the output of `rustpwman` to `winfilter.exe` you can remove this unwanted data from the output.
 - In non `--release` builds scrypt with the chosen parameters is *extremely* slow